hotmeshio/sdk-typescript/README.md

 ```

 ## Understanding HotMesh
 HotMesh inverts the relationship to Redis: those functions that once used Redis as a cache, are instead *cached and governed* by Redis.
 Consider the following.
 It's a typical microservices network, with a tangled mess of services and functions.
-There's important business logic in there (functions *A*, *B* and *C* are critical!), but they're hard to find and access.
+There's important business logic in there (functions *A*, *B* and *C* are critical), but it's hard to find and access.

 <img src="./docs/img/operational_data_layer.png" alt="A Tangled Microservices Network with 3 valuable functions buried within" style="max-width:100%;width:600px;">